charrus/mythcommflag/README.md

 The aim of this project is to offer a easy way to use [Comskip](https://github.com/erikkaashoek/Comskip).
 This needs to be built and installed first.

-Just copy the cpruk.ini and src/mythcommflag.py to /usr/local/bin and use:
+Just copy the comskip.ini and src/mythcommflag.py to /usr/local/bin and use:

 `/usr/local/bin/mythcommflag-wrapper.py --jobid "%JOBID%"`